will-flores1/Countdown-obs-plugin/README.md

-# Coutndown Timer for OBS
+# Countdown Timer for OBS

 _Countdown timer for OBS built on HTML, CSS, and Vanilla Javascript._